 NOTE: Your actors deliver the dialog and you play the background music and effects tracks as listed in the script to enhance your performance.

-NEW!
-Click here to listen to a new feature: a 6 minute Windows Media preview of this entire soundtrack CD, with short clips from each track!
+Click here to listen to a 6 minute Windows Media preview of this entire soundtrack CD, with short clips from each track!

 "The Sheep's Clothing Store"

 (If you are using the Supplemental Skit Trax CD, begin Track #14, the skit open music, which concludes with the Customer Entry bell ringing.)

 (A smartly dressed man, Mr. Wolfe, who is the manager, enters carring some clothes on hangers, and places them on a rack with others.
 On a table nearby are various clothing items and accessories, as listed in the Props description.